NYCPlanning/db-colp/README.md

 + **Data type:** `double`
 + **Example:** 1016370141

-`BILLBBL`
+`MAPBBL`
-+ **Longform name:** Billing BBL
++ **Longform name:** Mapped BBL
 + **Data source:** Department of City Planning
-+ **Description:** For condominium lots, the billing BBL is the 75nn-series record shown on the tax map and in MapPLUTO.
++ **Description:** he mapped BBL is the BBL used to map the record.
+For condominium lots, the mapped BBL is the billing BBL, which is the 75nn-series record shown on the tax map and in MapPLUTO.
 It is generally associated with the condominium management organization.
-For non-condo lots, BILLBBL is the same as BBL.
+For air rights lots, the mapped BBL is the donating BBL from the Air_Rights_Lot table in the Department of Finance’s Digital Tax Map.
+If there is more than one donating BBL, the one whose lot number most closely matches that of the air rights lot is used.
+For all other lots, MAPBBL is the same as BBL.
 + **Data type:** `double`
 + **Example:** 1016370141